jedevc/fyp-report/report.md

 In the parsing stage, we read tokens from the stream and attempt to form them into nodes of a tree.
-To do this, we use a recursive-descent parser, which expresses terminals in the language by consuming tokens from the token stream, and non-terminals as functions which can consume terminals, or call other non-terminals.
+To do this, we use a recursive-descent parser, which expresses terminals in the language by consuming tokens from the token stream, and non-terminals as functions that can consume terminals, or call other non-terminals.
 In this way, the structure of the call graph of the parser mirrors the structure of the produced AST.

 The parser is almost (and initially was) an $LL(k)$ grammar, which allowed the parser to be entirely predictive.
-Unfortunately, because of some of the complexity of the language, it's not possible to easily define some of the structures in the language entirely predictively and so some backtracking is required.
-For example, when parsing an expression, it may end with an array index - so we can attempt to parse that, but it may fail, and so we backtrack to before we tried.
+Unfortunately, because of some of the complexity of the language, its not possible to easily define some of the structures in the language entirely predictively and so some backtracking is required.
+For example, when parsing an expression, it may end with an array index - so we can attempt to parse that, but it may fail, so we backtrack to before we tried.
 Similarly, when attempting to parse a statement, there are two possibilities, an lvalue on the left of an assignment, or an expression as part of an expression statement.
 There's no way with $k$ steps of look-ahead to work out which one is which, so we try one, then the other, using backtracking.

-It's certainly possible to reduce the current grammar to an $LL(k)$ one and so allow parsing in linear time with predictive parsing, but since most specifications are quite small, it felt like an unnecessary optimisation, when other features needed development. graph
+It's certainly possible to reduce the current grammar to an $LL(k)$ one and so allow parsing in linear time with predictive parsing, but since most specifications are quite small, it felt like an unnecessary optimisation, when other features needed development.

 At the end of parsing, we produce an Abstract Syntax Tree for the entire specification, which can now be traversed and manipulated in later stages.